 If your video is chosen as a New York State finalist, you will be contacted by the New York State Teen Video Challenge Representative and asked to prepare a brief written summary for your video for full accessibility.
 In addition, the creator of the winning video will be asked to submit a DVD of the video.
 The DVD should have a minimum of a 640 x 480 aspect ratio and is preferred in the .wmv format.

 Each participant or group may submit one video per entry.
-Each entry must include a signed Model Release Form(s).
+Each entry must include signed Model Release Form(s).
 Entries are due to the local public library by February 28, 2017.
 Entries from the public library are due to the New York State Library by March 3, 2017.
 Late entries will not be accepted.
-A DVD of the video and a brief written summary will be requested from the state winner.
+A DVD of the video and a brief written summary will be requested from the winner for full accessibility.

 Video Criteria for Acceptance: